The Fitzpatrick Center

 Next to the lobby is the Lenihan Learning Center, an extensive facility where undergraduate students design, build and test prototype components and systems.

-The 2nd floor and 3rd floors of the south building is devoted to the Pratt’s Integrated Sensors and Simulators Initiative.
+The 2nd and 3rd floors of the south building is devoted to the Pratt’s Integrated Sensors and Simulators Initiative.
 This effort, drawing on expertise from the departments of civil and environmental engineering and electrical and computer engineering, seeks innovative approaches to emerging problem areas such as shifting climate patterns detection.
 The 2nd floor supports the initiative’s hydrology and fluid dynamics groups.

 The 3rd floor includes the Applied Remote Sensing Center, which is leading a four-university effort to develop techniques to direct sensors seeking hidden war targets.